Your landing page is usually the first interaction you have with prospective customers.

 Main heading: A strong heading lets people understand what they're getting into at a glance.
 Having a great heading will get people to read the rest of the landing page.

-Compelling benefits/features: This section tells readers why they should use your product.
+Compelling value proposition: This section tells readers why they should use your product.
 It highlights product features through engaging web copy.

-Strong call-to-action (CTA): This is a linked button that directs customers on what to do next.
+Strong call-to-action (CTA): This linked button directs customers on what to do next.
 It can direct them to subscribe, try a demo, or purchase the product.
 A strong CTA helps move customers down the sales pipeline.

 Here are three quick best practices you can use to create high-converting landing pages:

-A/B testing: create multiple formats of your landing page and launch them together to pick the one that performs best.
+A/B testing: Create multiple formats for your landing page and launch them together to pick the one that performs best.

-Strong call-to-action buttons (CTA button): Ensure that your CTA buttons are speaking directly to the customer's needs.
+Strong CTA buttons: Ensure your CTA buttons speak directly to the customer's needs.
 Use words that will invite customers to click the button.

 1. Connect through a strong headline